ClusterCockpit/cc-backend/README.md

 - [ ] documentation, comments in the code base
 - [ ] write more TODOs
 - [ ] use more prepared statements and [sqrl](https://github.com/elgris/sqrl) instead of *squirrel*
-- [ ] replace `github.com/ClusterCockpit/cc-jobarchive` with `github.com/ClusterCockpit/cc-backend` in all import paths